Find Grad Schools

 611 Yearly Graduations

 Virginia Commonwealth University is the 20th most popular school in the nation for students seeking a doctor's degree in health professions.
 Each year, around 29,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-For the 2020-2021 academic year, 611 doctor's degrees were handed out to health professions majors at VCU.
-Of these students, 60% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
+During the most recent year for which we have data, 611 people received their doctor's degree in health professions from VCU.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 62% were women.

 Health Professions Majors to Study